Updated and Expanded January 2023

 Mannaz is the power of intelligence, rational thought, and tradition.
 It is the quest of self-development towards a perfectly balanced life.

-Wear this rune to achieve balance, increase your emotional perception, and unlock your hugauga – the “mind’s eye”.
+Wear a Mannaz rune pendant to achieve balance, increase your emotional perception, and unlock your hugauga – the “mind’s eye”.

 Phonetic Value: L